4. Computing Limits

 29. \(\displaystyle \lim_{x\to0} \left(\dfrac{8x^2-7x^3}{x^2+3x^3}+\dfrac{9x^2+9x^3}{4x+x^3}\right)\)

-Put the terms over a common denominator or try cancelling first.
+Put the terms over a common denominator but try cancelling first.

 \(\displaystyle \lim_{x\to0}\left( \dfrac{8x^2-7x^3}{x^2+3x^3} + \dfrac{9x^2+9x^3}{4x+x^3} \right)=8 \)